Think-N-Kreate-Ltd/AGIS-control-firmware/README.md

 + PlatformIO extension in VS Code

 ## How to build
++ if using OTA, should use keypad to enable wifi first
++ go to http://`IPAddress`/update for OTA update
++ build to get the .bin file and upload by OTA

-## IMPORTANT: make sure below conditions satisfy before making PR
+## IMPORTANT: make sure below conditions satisfy before making PR <- OUTDATED
 + Physical switch can control the motor with/without automatic control. i.e. highest priority
 + Automatic control can be issued from the website multiple times
 + Can download the log file after infusion has completed